 - Unauthorized use of property – Using items, land or services that do not belong to you is a crime just like any other type of theft.
 Title 17-A, §360

-- Theft by use of force or fear, also known as robbery – You do not have to use a weapon to commit robbery, any type of real or implied violence can be considered force.
+- Theft by use of force or fear (robbery) – You do not have to use a weapon to commit robbery, any type of real or implied violence can be considered force.
 Title 17-A, §651

 There is even a special provision in Maine’s laws that prohibits anyone from recording with an audio or visual device during a movie in a theater without written consent from the film’s producers.
 If you are convicted of this, you could face a Class D charge and $1,000 in fines of six months in jail.